magnetsystems/message-samples-android/README.md

 We needed an app to address one of the the most important issues in our office – what’s for lunch?
 Following that, after our office was hit by a network outage in the morning that blasted productivity for unsuspecting early commuters we came up with the notion of a corporate announcements app.
 Something we could check to take some of the… surprises out of work.
 After polishing up the code, we realized it makes a pretty effective piece of sample code highlighting our Publish/Subscribe capabilities.
 Pull it down, customize and get everyone on the same page.

 ### Build Instructions
-0. Ensure that the configuration file contains the proper values for your deployed server.
-Edit the RPSLS/app/src/main/res/raw/rpsls.properties file.
+0. You must replace the existing properties file in the project with your own.
+You can download this file on the Settings page of the Magnet Message Web Interface.
+After adding the properties file to SoapBox/app/src/main/res/raw/soapbox.properties, just build and run!

 Command line:
 1. Execute the gradle wrapper script from the SoapBox folder.